SumeetMoray/Nearby-Shops-API-Deprecated/README.md

 Rest API for Nearby Shops App.

-For installing the API on cloud Hosting Services like Digital Ocean or AWS please see the API installation guide available at this link : http://nearbyshops.org/server-administration/
+For more information on Nearby Shops Software please visit http://nearbyshops.org

 Download